rlama7/tailwindcss-demo-project/README.md

 # tailwindcss-demo-project
-A deep dive into tail wind css
+A deep dive into Tailwind CSS